ceejbot/polyclay/README.md

 * Improve rollback behavior & write some vicious tests for it
 * Rethink that enumerable implementation
 * Consider removing the dependency on cradle
+* Persistence layer is tangled with model layer in a couple of places
+* Should add a way to specify a key/id attribute name to generalize away from couchdb a bit
+* Probably should just denormalize enums to make them less fragile
+* Nuke the underscore in `_init`.

 ## License